Policies and Fees

 Library staff will scan material.
 Original must be under 11 x 17".
 Output will be high-resolution TIF files, low-resolution JPG files, or PDF files.
 PDFs and JPGs will be delivered as email attachments, unless otherwise specified.
 High resolution scans will be delivered on CD, unless Patron provides a thumb-drive or other transfer method.
 AAC and FOL members – $10.00 per photo and $10.00 for up to ten pages of manuscript.
 Cost of CD and mailing is an additional $3.
 Non-members – $15.00 per photo and $15.00 for up to ten pages of manuscript.
 Cost of CD and mailing is an additional $3.
 Please contact AAC Library Staff at 303-384-0112 or [email protected] regarding commercial use fees.

-AAC and FOL members receive one hour free research per month as a benefit of membership (unused hours do not accrue).
-More intensive research may be arranged for a fee of $15 per hour, depending on availability of staff.
-Non-members requesting research may receive a free 1/2 hour of research and an additional rate of $25 per hour, depending on availability of staff.
+The AAC Library Staff will provide 30 minutes of research free of charge.
+More intensive research may be arranged for a fee of $15 per hour (AAC & FOL members) or $25 per hour for non-members.
 Members of the media receive free research provided the AAC Library is cited in the published article.
 Media Partners receive up to $300 of complimentary research fees every year provided they meet specific criteria.
 Patron is responsible for fair use and copyright laws.
 See Copyright Term and the Public Domain in the United States and Section 108 of the U.S. Copyright Code.
 Fees may be assigned for use in publication.

 Credit line: Henry S. Hall, Jr. American Alpine Club Library